By Marcin Wojtyczka

 - Try to heel the boat or spin her away from the shore by backing the jib, kedging off with a dinghy or taking the spinnaker halyard from the dinghy.
 To induce heel by sitting on a boom or leading the main halyard to an anchor or moored boat.
 Use everything soft on board to protect the hull from rocks or a reef (e.g. fenders, cushions).

-- Alert nearby boaters (PAN-PAN message) to your situation as soon as possible and ask for help.
+- Alert nearby ships (PAN-PAN message) to your situation as soon as possible and ask for help.

-- Before getting underway, tell the tow how fast your boat will safely go, and, if she’s aground how deep into the bottom she’s imbedded.
-Agree on hand signals and VHF channel to be used to transmit instructions.
+- Agree on hand signals and VHF channel to be used to transmit instructions.
 If the other fellow appears to be careless or unseamanlike, you may decide to cast off the tow and fend for yourself.

 - Attach the towline to the bow cleats.
 Do not tie it to the mast especially if it is stepped on deck.